-- (2) If the organic HAP emission rate for any 12-month compliance period exceeded the applicable emission limit in Condition 3.B.3, this is a deviation from the emission limitation for that compliance period and shall be reported as specified in Condition 5.C.2(e) or (f). - (3) As part of each semiannual compliance report required by Condition 5.C.2, the permittee shall identify the coating operation(s) for which the permittee used the emission rate without add-on controls option.
+- (1) To demonstrate continuous compliance, the organic HAP emission rate for each compliance period, determined in accordance with 40 CFR 63.3951 must be less than or equal to the applicable emission limit in Condition 3.B.3.
+A compliance period consists of 12 months.
+Each month, after the end of the initial compliance period described in 40 CFR 63.3950, is the end of a compliance period consisting of that month and the preceding 11 months.
+The permittee shall perform the calculations in 40 CFR 63.3951 on a monthly basis using data from the previous 12 months of operation. - (2) If the organic HAP emission rate for any 12-month compliance period exceeded the applicable emission limit in Condition 3.B.3, this is a deviation from the emission limitation for that compliance period and shall be reported as specified in Condition 5.C.3(e) or (f). - (3) As part of each semi-annual compliance report required by Condition 5.C.3, the permittee shall identify the coating operation(s) for which the permittee used the emission rate without add-on controls option.
 If there were no deviations from the emission limitations, the permittee shall submit a statement that the coating operation(s) was (were) in compliance with the emission limitations during the reporting period because the organic HAP emission rate for each compliance period was less than or equal to the applicable emission limit in Condition 3.B.3, determined according to 40 CFR 63.3951.

-(Ref.: 40 CFR 63.3942 and 63.3952, Subpart MMMM)
+(Ref.: 40 CFR 63.3942 and 63.3952; Subpart MMMM)

-- 5.B.6 For Emission Point AA-001b, for each batch of coating received for use, the permittee shall: - (a) Determine the coating category and applicable VOHAP limit as specified in Condition 3.B.6 of the federally enforceable permit herein; and - (b) Certify the as-supplied VOC content of the batch of coating using a certification supplied by the manufacturer for the batch, although the permittee retains liability should subsequent testing reveal a violation.
+- 5.B.8 For Emission Point AA-001b, the permittee shall maintain the following information for each batch of coating received for use: - (a) Determine the coating category and applicable VOHAP limit as specified in Condition 3.B.6 of the federally enforceable permit herein; and - (b) Certify the as-supplied VOC content of the batch of coating using a certification supplied by the manufacturer for the batch, although the permittee retains liability should subsequent testing reveal a violation.
 If the permittee performs the certification testing, only one of the containers in which the batch of coating was received is required to be tested.

-(Ref.: 40 CFR 63.785(a), Subpart II)
+(Ref.: 40 CFR 63.785(a); Subpart II)